 - A password-protected website providing essential course information

 The GDL at Leicester Institute of Legal Practice is very competitively priced at a total of £7,500 for the two-year course.
 This includes textbooks worth £300, and online subscriptions valued at £1000s if purchased independently.
 These fees do not include accommodation and other living costs.
 The payment of the £7,500 is spread over two years.
 A non-refundable deposit of £150 is payable when you accept an offer of a place on the GDL.
-The balance of £3,600 for the first year is payable two weeks before enrolment day in year 1.
-The second year fees of £3,745 are payable two weeks before enrolment day in year 2.
+The balance of £3,600 for the first year is payable two weeks before enrolment day in year one.
+The second year fees of £3,750 are payable two weeks before enrolment day in the second year.
 There is an additional postage fee of £150 per annum for students living overseas.

 Alternatively you may opt to pay by instalments: